MarkSheehan72/milestone-project-3/README.md

 * Users will be redirected to the home page.

 * To see if the recipe was in fact deleted, users can repeat the search process, and will find that the recipe does not appear in the search results as it has been deleted.
+As the site developer, I can see that this has been deleted from the database on MongoDB Atlas.

 ##### User Story 2 - Users searching for recipes: